huangfeiyu/eldoc-mouse/README.md

 ## Installation

-To install `eldoc-mouse`, you need to have `eldoc-box` and `eglot` installed.
-You can install the package from MELPA:

-1. Add MELPA to your package archives if you haven't already:
-    ```elisp
-    (require 'package)
-    (add-to-list 'package-archives '("melpa" . "https://melpa.org/packages/") t)
-    (package-initialize)
-    ```

-2. Install `eldoc-mouse` from MELPA:
-    ```elisp
-    M-x package-install RET eldoc-mouse RET
-    ```

-Alternatively, if you want to install the package manually, you can clone this repository and load it into your Emacs configuration:
+Clone this repository and load it into your Emacs configuration:

 ```sh
 git clone https://github.com/huangfeiyu/eldoc-mouse.git